zoeskan/MCB185/unit0-setup.md

 startup.
 You can install Linux on a spare SSD.
 You can even run Linux off a flash drive, plugging it in whenever you want to run it.
-Any of these methods will give you a 100% Linux-only environment that will take advantage of all of the CPU and memory in your machine.
+Any of these methods will give you a 100% Linux-only environment that will take advantage of all of the CPU and memory of your laptop/desktop.
 The main downside is that you may accidentally destroy Windows during installation.

 ### Linux on Chromebook ###